akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/welcome.md

 # 👋 Welcome in this guide!

 This tutorial will teach you:
-> How to connect the PIM with the API on a 4.x PIM
+> How to connect the PIM with the REST API on a 4.x PIM

 ## Goal
 At the end of this tutorial, you will know what are the primary steps to properly connect the PIM.

 ::: tips
-Connections will be achieved with the help of the API, as the API is the best way to connect the PIM.
+Connections will be achieved with the help of the REST API, as the API is the best way to connect the PIM.
 Wondering why?
 Discover the reasons [here](/documentation/introduction.html#why-should-you-use-our-api)!
 :::

 ## Prerequisites